desci-labs/codex-interop-demo/README.md

 ## Instructions

+Clone this repo with `git clone https://github.com/desci-labs/codex-interop-demo.git`, then follow the instructions below.

 ### OrbisDB

-1. Make sure you have Metamask
+1. Make sure you have the Metamask extension in your browser.
 2. Visit https://studio.useorbis.com, authenticate, and wait for it to create your indexer.
-3. Under `Plugins`, install the CODEX one
+3. Under `Plugins`, install the CODEX one.
-4. Check `Data`, you should see the production `research_object` table
+4. Check `Data`, you should see the production `research_object` table.
-5. Under `Model builder`, define a model for something you want to associate with a research object (attestation, review, metadata, etc)
+5. Under `Model builder`, define a model for something you want to associate with a research object (attestation, review, metadata, etc).

 ### This project

+First, you need to set two local configuration values by running `npm run createEnv`.
+It will prompt your for two things:
+- The environment ID from the `Contexts` page in Orbis Studio.
+- The private key from your wallet.
+  - Used to sign the data published to Ceramic.
+  - It never leaves your computer.

-Perform these steps to create streams for your new model.
-Have the `Context` tab open in OrbisDB, as you need some configuration values from there.
+Then, perform these steps to create streams for your new model:

-1. Run `npm run createEnv` and follow instructions
-2. Install deps: `npm ci`
+1. Install deps: `npm ci`.
-3. Edit `src/create.ts` according to the instructions therein
+2. Edit `src/create.ts` carefully, *according to the instructions therein*.
-4. Run `npm start` to publish the content
+3. Run `npm start` to publish data instances of your newly created model.

 ## Results